 Habitat: Norway Maple grows best in moist, adequately drained fertile soils.
 It grows less well on sandy soils, soils high in clay or high in lime.
 Seedlings are very shade tolerant and the entire tree is tolerant of dust and city smoke and haze.

 Names: The genus, Acer, is the Latin word for 'maple'.
 The species name, platanoides, is derived from two words meaning 'like the Plane Tree' referring to a similarity to the leaf of the Plane Tree which is another European tree, not related to our species.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-Botanists have recently move the maples into the Sapindaceae family from the older Aceraceae family.
+Botanists have recently moved the maples into the Sapindaceae family from the older Aceraceae family.

 Above: 1st photo - Note the dense rounded crown.
 2nd photo - Old trees have bark furrowed into scaly ridges.
 3rd photo - Twigs are brownish with light color lenticels.
 Buds are greenish-purple with large scales.
 Terminal buds look like turbans.